Examples of topologically unknotted tori: Introduction

 \begin{restatable}{thm}{morse} Let $\Sigma \subseteq S^4$ be a smoothly embedded torus with four critical points.
+Suppose that the single-variable Alexander polynomial $\Delta_L$ of the 2-component link $L := \Sigma \cap S^3$ is zero, where $S^3$ is the equator of $S^4$.
 Then $\Sigma$ is topologically unknotted. \end{restatable}

-This answers Problem~4.30 of Kirby~\cite{Kirby-problems} in the topological category.
+This answers a special case of Problem~4.30 of Kirby~\cite{Kirby-problems} in the topological category.
 Scharlemann~\cite{Scharlemann1985} has shown that every 2-sphere in $S^4$ with four critical points is smoothly unknotted, and Bleiler--Scharlemann~\cite{BleilerScharlemann} have shown that every embedded $\mathbb{RP}^2 \subseteq S^4$ with three critical points is smoothly unknotted.
 As far as we know, it is open whether every torus with four critical points is smoothly unknotted.
 We are not aware of any explicit potentially smoothly knotted examples associated with \cref{thm:morse}.

-In Section~\ref{sec:dbc}, we will show that the double cover of $S^4$ branched along a torus $\Sigma$ with four critical points is diffeomorphic to $(S^2 \times S^2) \# X$ for a homotopy 4-sphere $X$.
+We show the following result about smooth unknotting.